jupyterlab/jupyterlab/design/notebook.md

 # Design of the notebook plugin
-This document describes the design of the Notebook plugin.
-This document illustrates how our research on personas and other solutions translates into the design decisions made to improve the Notebook plugin.
+This document describes the design of the notebook plugin.
+This document illustrates how our research on personas and other solutions translates into the design decisions made to improve the notebook plugin.

 # Personas
 ### Jane Gomez